euphoriabbs/phoenix/README.md

 1. Most UNIX variants.
 2. Most flavors of Linux.
 3. Mac OSX in most all cases.
-4. No. But some day.
+4. Windows?
+No. But some day.

 # Issues
 http://github.com/thoughtpivot.com/euphoria/issues